-The accrediting body for FPTPs is The Australian Training and Accreditation Board (AusTAB), a standing committee of the Australian Feldenkrais Guild (AFG).
+The accrediting body for FPTPs is The Australasian Training and Accreditation Board (AusTAB), a standing committee of the Australian Feldenkrais Guild (AFG).

 Four TABs, being AusTAB, NATAB (the Americas) DeTAB (Germany) and EuroTAB, accredit trainings and moderate policy worldwide.
 This maintains consistency and ensures that graduation from a TAB accredited programme is a truly international qualification.

 The International Feldenkrais Federation (IFF) is the coordinating organisation of most Feldenkrais Guilds and Associations, including the New Zealand Feldenkrais Guild, and other key Feldenkrais professional organisations worldwide, including AusTAB.

 Training policies are strictly adhered to and are freely available online.
 For example, the onsite programme must take place with a minimum of 4 different trainers, to expose trainees to the diversity of the method.

 Please contact the programme administrator if you require more detailed information email@example.com